willy3087/MCP-connect/README.md

 - **Protocol Translation**: Converts HTTP/HTTPS requests to Stdio communication
 - **Security**: Provides secure access to local resources while maintaining control
 - **Flexibility**: Supports various MCP servers without modifying their implementation
+- **Easy to use**: Just run the bridge and the MCP server, zero modification to the MCP server
+- **Tunnel**: Built-in support for Ngrok tunnel

 By bridging this gap, we can leverage the full potential of local MCP tools in cloud-based AI applications without compromising on security.